 Stay positive and informed for your kids’ sake.

-In this article, we will suggest how to maintain a positive attitude, with proposed general rules of self-control, useful legal Information about Separation options and limitations during the COVID-19 crisis, and essential insight into the significant amendments to the Canadian Divorce Act coming July 1, 2020.
+In this article, we will suggest how to maintain a positive attitude, with proposed general rules of self-control, useful legal Information about Separation options and limitations during the COVID-19 crisis, and essential insight into the significant amendments to the Canadian Divorce Act coming originally scheduled for March 1, 2021, but now postponed to March 1, 2021.
 Stay positive and informed for your kids’ sake!
-See also How will parenting arrangements change in Canada on July 1, 2020?
-And will it make a difference?
+See also How will parenting arrangements change in Canada on March 1, 2020?

 During COVID-19, we are all either getting closer to our spouses and loved ones or are ready to kill them.
 If you have “had it” with your spouse and are seriously considering separation and divorce, consider the following.